-With degenerative shoulder conditions, the smooth surfaces of the joint wear off, and specialists replace the area with new smooth surfaces without altering the normally functioning muscles and ligaments.
+With degenerative shoulder conditions, the smooth surfaces of the joint wear off, causing pain and loss of stability and motion.
+The orthopedic specialists at Glendale Adventist's Orthopedic Services in Glendale, CA, can replace the area with new smooth surfaces without altering the normally functioning muscles and ligaments.
+This allows for a more normal range of motion and increased stability after surgery.

 Reverse Total Shoulder Arthroplasty